adurm/SQLProject/README.md

  WHERE QuantityPerUnit
   LIKE '%bottle%' -- Search for the mention of 'bottle' in QuantityPerUnit
 ```

+#### 1.4	Write an SQL Statement that shows how many products there are in each category.
+Include Category Name in result set and list the highest number first.
 ```
 /* 1.4 */
 SELECT p.CategoryID, c.CategoryName,